dr-guangtou/daily_astroph/astroph-1807.md

 ## July 19:

 #### [A Deficit of Dark Matter from Jeans Modeling of the Ultra-diffuse Galaxy NGC 1052-DF2](https://arxiv.org/abs/1807.07069)
+    * Models in which the galaxy obeys a standard stellar-halo mass relation are in tension with the data and also require a large central density core.
+Better fits are obtained when the halo mass is left free, even after accounting for increased model complexity.

 #### [The Molecular and Ionized Gas Phases of an AGN-driven Outflow in a Typical Massive Galaxy at z=2](https://arxiv.org/abs/1807.07074)
+    * We develop an empirical method to characterize the impact of projection effects on redMaPPer cluster catalogues.
+We use numerical simulations to validate our method and illustrate its robustness.
+    * We demonstrate that modeling of projection effects is a necessary component for cluster abundance studies capable of reaching ≈ 5% mass calibration uncertainties

 #### [Far-infrared Herschel SPIRE spectroscopy of lensed starbursts reveals physical conditions of ionised gas](https://arxiv.org/abs/1807.07080)